Skip to main content

 This has profound implications for both hormonal and metabolic health.
 Chronically elevated cortisol directly antagonizes the action of insulin, the hormone responsible for transporting glucose from the bloodstream into cells for energy.
 This forces the pancreas to work harder, producing more insulin to overcome the resistance.

-Over time, this can lead to insulin resistance, a condition where cells become less responsive to insulin’s signals, resulting in elevated levels and an increased risk of type 2 diabetes.
+Over time, this can lead to insulin resistance, a condition where cells become less responsive to insulin’s signals, resulting in elevated blood sugar levels and an increased risk of type 2 diabetes.
 Furthermore, the HPA axis is intimately connected with the hypothalamic-pituitary-gonadal (HPG) axis, which regulates reproductive hormones like testosterone and estrogen.

 Chronic stress can suppress the HPG axis, leading to hormonal imbalances that manifest as low libido, irregular menstrual cycles in women, and symptoms of low testosterone in men.
 Wellness initiatives that incorporate mindfulness, meditation, and structured physical activity are effective because they directly intervene in this process, helping to downregulate the HPA axis and restore a more balanced physiological state.